Recruiting finalists for Owasso playmaker Cole Adams: Alabama, OU, Arkansas

 During the first week of the month, Adams made an official visit to Alabama.
 A week later, there was an official visit to OU.
 After that, there was a weekend at Arkansas.

-On Saturday, after he and Rams teammates finished a two-day VYPE 7-on-7 Showcase co-hosted by Owasso and Rejoice Christian, Adams told the Tulsa World that those three schools — Alabama, OU and Arkansas— are the top three in his decision-making process.
+On Saturday, June 25, after he and Rams teammates finished a two-day VYPE 7-on-7 Showcase co-hosted by Owasso and Rejoice Christian, Adams told the Tulsa World that those three schools — Alabama, OU and Arkansas — are the top three in his decision-making process.

 “I will be looking (to announce a) commitment in the next month or so,” Adams said.